leejoonli/code-every-day/log.md

 ## Thoughts

 There's alot of differences between React and React Native.
 Very similar in terms of structure but the syntax for mobile development is different.
 Interesting nonetheless.

+# Day 15 (2/16/2022)

+## Project 4

+Completed MVP.
+Achieved full CRUD functionality and added CSS.
+Very minimal CSS but enough for this kind of application.
+Used typings for almost everything, albeit some are considered bad habits.

+## Thoughts

+Very tired, writing this at 1am, need to sleep so I can deploy for tomorrow.
+I keep forgetting to push this to GitHub so the map can be full of green.